 As content managers, you likely have your content objectives and strategies sorted.
 However, you might run into obstacles, such as drawn-out approval processes or unexpected content requests from other departments.
 By quarter's end, you may find you've fallen short of your initial content goals.

-Rashida Arsiwala, a freelance content consultant with over 12 years of professional experience, offers insights into refining your content creation process at the enterprise level.
+Rashida Arsiwala, an experienced content marketer who runs a B2B content agency called Ad Lux Content based in Singapore, offers insights into refining your content creation process at the enterprise level.
 With multiple cross-functional teams potentially involved, she stresses the need for a consistent process from inception to completion, ensuring you meet your content objectives.

 The first step: identify stakeholders using a RACI chart